MousaviLaleh/Module1_Challenge/README.md

 Louise wants to know how different campaigns fared in relation to their launch dates and their funding goals.

 ## Analysis and Challenges
-After retrieving the data from previous campaigns, and performing it into a readable format in excel, we can help Louise set up her incentives by first determining how much money people have pledged to campaigns historically.<br/>
+After retrieving the data from previous similar campaigns, and performing it into a readable format in excel, we can help Louise set up her incentives by first determining how much money people have pledged to campaigns historically.<br/>

 ### Analysis of Outcomes Based on Launch Date
 To help the Louise plan her campaign timeline, we need to take a closer look at how campaign length might be tied to its outcome.
 We should consider time, or more specifically, whether the length of a campaign makes a difference in determining its success.
 For example, is a shorter or longer campaign more effective?
 Is there a certain time of year when campaigns tend to be more successful?<br/>